 London can be an expensive city, but Goldsmiths is situated in a relatively inexpensive area.
 We estimate that as a study abroad student you will need at least £1,020 per month for your living and accommodation expenses.
 This figure does not include international flights.

-For more information on the costs associated with studying at Goldsmiths, and in London, please visit our Programme Costs page.
+For more information on the costs associated with studying at Goldsmiths, and in London, please visit our Programme costs.